andrewkibet/ReactNative/README.md

 Explore native modules and how to bridge them Understand the deployment process for both Android and iOS

+# MongoDB
 MongoDB is a NoSQL database that stores data in a document-oriented format using JSON-like structures called BSON (Binary JSON).
 It is designed for high performance, scalability, and flexibility, making it a popular choice for modern web applications.

-Key Features of MongoDB:
+**Key Features of MongoDB:**
-Schema-less (Flexible Schema) – Unlike SQL databases, MongoDB does not require a fixed table schema, allowing you to store different types of data in the same collection.
+1.Schema-less (Flexible Schema) – Unlike SQL databases, MongoDB does not require a fixed table schema, allowing you to store different types of data in the same collection.

-Document-Oriented – Data is stored in BSON documents, which makes it easy to represent complex structures.
+2.Document-Oriented – Data is stored in BSON documents, which makes it easy to represent complex structures.

-Scalability – Supports horizontal scaling through sharding (distributing data across multiple servers).
+3.Scalability – Supports horizontal scaling through sharding (distributing data across multiple servers).

-High Performance – Faster read/write operations due to its document model.
+4.High Performance – Faster read/write operations due to its document model.

-Indexing – Supports indexing to optimize query performance.
+5.Indexing – Supports indexing to optimize query performance.

-Aggregation Framework – Provides powerful data processing and transformation capabilities.
+6.Aggregation Framework – Provides powerful data processing and transformation capabilities.

-Replication – Supports data redundancy using Replica Sets to ensure data availability.
+7.Replication – Supports data redundancy using Replica Sets to ensure data availability.

 MongoDB vs SQL Databases
 Feature	MongoDB (NoSQL)	SQL Databases (MySQL, PostgreSQL)